ThePacielloGroup/cupper/content/patterns/plugins/file-rename.md

 title = "File rename"
 +++

-The File Rename plugin handles allows us to rename files before they are added to FilePond.
+The File Rename plugin allows us to rename files before they are added to FilePond.

 ## Installation